 Manassas, VA 20110

 Dr. Caswell is a Professor of Athletic Training and founding Executive Director of the Sports Medicine Assessment, Research & Testing (SMART) Laboratory where he and colleagues conduct research to prevent injury and optimize human performance.
-Dr. Caswell’s research interests focus on the development of evidence-based interventions to improve the prevention, recognition and management of concussion and other injuries among youth and scholastic athletes.
-His pioneering research is the first to combine video analysis with epidemiological data to identify the types of game play situations in which head injuries occur in girls’ and boys’ lacrosse.
-Findings from this work have contributed to rule changes designed to improve safety in boys’ and girls’ lacrosse nationwide.
+His research and outreach efforts have contributed to advancements in the prevention, diagnosis and management of concussion and improved access to healthcare for children participating in sport.

 Dr. Caswell is the recipient of the Virginia Athletic Trainers’ Association Researcher of the Year Award and the George Mason University College of Education and Human Development Scholarly Achievement Award.
 His publications appear in prominent scientific and medical journals and he has delivered scholarly presentations nationally and internationally.
-He serves as a member US Lacrosse Sport Science and Safety Committee and is on the Editorial Boards for the Journal of Athletic Training and Injury Epidemiology.
+He serves as a member US Lacrosse Sport Science and Safety Committee and is on the Editorial Boards for the Journal of Athletic Training, Injury Epidemiology, and Physical Medicine & Rehabilitation.
 Dr. Caswell earned his B.S. in Physical Education Teacher Certification and Athletic Training from the State University of New York at Brockport; an M.S. in Athletic Training; and his Ph.D. from Ohio University.